 Option 2: FDIC’s Money Smart Program

-- After successfully completing each module, print a certificate.
+- After successfully completing each game, print the certificate.
 You can return to the login page with your user name and password at any time to access the certificates.

-- Turn in all three certificates to your local AHFC office.
+- Turn in all four certificates to your local AHFC office.

 Option 3: Self-Study/Financial Literacy Test